The Grassroots Fight for Housing Justice in Baltimore

 By Jaisal Noor for Yes!
 Magazine.

-Broadcast version by Brett Peveto for Maryland News Connection reporting for the Solutions Journalism Network-Public News Service Collaboration
+Broadcast version by Brett Peveto for Maryland News Connection reporting for the Yes!
+Media-Public News Service Collaboration

 Sonia Eaddy never lost faith that she would be able to save her home at 319 North Carrollton Ave. in the Poppleton neighborhood of West Baltimore.